robertbraeutigam/oscar/README.md

 }
 ```

-An `Identity` defines the `equals()` method that all objects have in Java.
+An `Identity` defines the `identicalTo()` method that is similar to Java's "equals()".
 The delegation does not have to go to a constructor parameter, it can be a custom object created just for this purpose.

 ```oscar
 object Player(val firstName: String, val lastName: String) implements